 If you are allergic to nickel but love metal frames, opt for carbon-fiber or titanium frames.
 Aesthetically beautiful, incredibly light yet strong, these materials are the only non-allergenic metal materials available for eyewear.
 The only downside to titanium and carbon-fiber is that they are very expensive materials so glasses produced with these materials won’t come cheap.

 If you do not suffer from any allergies and tired of standard frames that are only metal or only plastic; a frame that combines both materials would be right for you.
 Either the frame would be metal and the frame arms acetate, or vice versa.
 These glasses will have an incredibly stylish and modern look but may not be able to offer you the colour variety that an acetate frame can.

 Eco eyewear, developed for the environmentally-conscious fashionistas of the world; the frame material is derived from wood or bamboo.
-Some designers produce actual wooden frames which is quite popular however the main disadvantage is that the design, style and colour may have to be compromised.
+Some designers produce actual wooden frames that are quite popular however the main disadvantage is that the design, style, and colour may have to be compromised.
 Gucci is a brand has managed to overcome this barrier by developing ‘liquid wood’ which looks like acetate but is 100% recyclable.
 Go Gucci!